xinsys/handbook/_pages/about-us/offices/san-francisco.md

 ### Gym

 There is a gym in the basement area ([Federal Fitness Center](http://www.federalfitnesscenter.com/)), with lockers and a locker room.
 To gain access, you will need to sign up at 450 Golden Gate — there are drop-in hours all day on Monday from 9 a.m. to 4 p.m., or you can make an appointment.
-If you have any questions about this, contact [Victor in Slack](https://18f.slack.com/messages/@vv).

 ### Interior courtyard